Please read these guidelines thoroughly before sending us story pitches or manuscripts.

-A checking sheet must accompany the first draft of your story, listing all sources and their daytime and cottage telephone numbers and email addresses.
+A checking sheet must accompany the first draft of all print stories, listing all sources and their phone numbers and email addresses.
 (It helps if you point out possibly hostile subjects.)
 Be precise.
 Writers must use primary sources, not information from another publication.
 However, if you do use printed materials in your research include PDF copies or hard copies of the originals and links to all websites.
-If you have drawn material from a book, provide page references and a copy; or make a PDF or photocopy of the title page and the relevant material.
+If you have drawn material from a book, provide page references and a copy; or make a PDF of the relevant material.
 Also, please note if any sources will be inaccessible for extended periods.
 If our researchers can’t verify a fact to our satisfaction, we can’t leave it in your story.

 Expenses will be paid when we get an invoice with an itemized list and receipts.
-Phone expenses are a given, but travel and other expenses should be discussed with an editor and approved before they are incurred.
+Travel and other expenses should be discussed with an editor and approved before they are incurred.

 Kill fees are payable on assigned stories only.
 If the article is unacceptable and cannot be fixed, the kill fee is usually 50 per cent of the original fee.
 If you do the job as agreed and the piece is killed by Cottage Life for other reasons, the kill fee is usually 100 per cent.

 Deadlines are a fact of publishing life and must not be violated.
-If it looks like you’re going to be late, please let your editor know well in advance (which is not the day before the deadline).
+If it looks like you’re going to be late, please let your editor know well in advance of the deadline.

-Finally, if you just want to pick up the phone to discuss your story—its progress or problems—by all means, do so.
-We’re a friendly bunch.
+Finally, if you just want to pick up the phone to discuss your story—its progress or its problems—by all means, do so.
+We’re a friendly bunch!

 Send queries to: firstname.lastname@example.org